argoproj/argo-events/docs/artifact-guide.md

 ```

 ## File (future enhancement)
-This will enable access to file artifacts via a filesystem mounted as a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) within the `gateway-controller` pod.
+This will enable access to file artifacts via a filesystem mounted as a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) within the `sensor-controller` pod.

 ## URL (future enhancement)
 This will enable access to web artifacts via RESTful API.